Mumbai City FC: Alexandre Guimarães era (2016–2018)

-After the first two seasons, Mumbai City's management made big changes by appointing Alexandre Guimarães as the head coach for the 2016 ISL season.
+After the first two seasons, Mumbai City's management made big changes by appointing Alexandre Guimarães, a former Costa Rica international, as the head coach for the 2016 ISL season.
 The club moved into their new home stadium, the Mumbai Football Arena, at Andheri.
 The club also signed 2010 FIFA World Cup Golden Ball winner Diego Forlán on a three-month deal, with the option to extend for another year as a marquee player for the season.

 The arrival of the Uruguayan changed the dynamics of the struggling Mumbai team to title contenders.
 Forlán scored the first hat-trick of the Hero ISL 2016 season as The Islanders beat Kerala Blasters 5–0 at Mumbai Football Arena on 19 November 2016.
 It was also the first hat-trick of any marquee player in the history of the ISL.
 The team conceded the fewest goals (8) of all teams in the league, whilst Lucian Goian finished with the most tackles (67).
 Alexandre's team kept eight clean sheets in the group stage, making it a record across all three tournament editions.
-As a result, Mumbai City finished the 14 rounds with six wins, five draws, and three losses.
+As a result, Mumbai City finished the 14 rounds at the top of the table, with six wins, five draws, and three losses.
 However, the club lost to ATK in the two-legged semi-finals.

 In 2017, the ISL announced another auction in order to make way for new entrants Jamshedpur FC & Bengaluru FC, which led other clubs to start the squad rebuilding process once again.
 While Mumbai City missed their star performers, including the club's all-time top goalscorer Sunil Chhetri, the club managed to retain Alexandre Guimarães after he guided the club to their first-ever playoffs in three seasons.
 The club also managed to retain captain & goalkeeper Amrinder Singh for 12 million INR after he was awarded the best goalkeeper in the previous season, while keeping a record number of clean sheets for the club.
 They also retained the services of midfielder Sehnaj Singh who was instrumental in the club's success in the previous season.
-In the foreign department, they retained the defensive duo of Goian and Gerson Vieira, alongside Brazilian midfielder Leo Costa.
+In the foreign department, they retained the defensive duo of Goian and Gerson Vieira, alongside Brazilian midfielder Léo Costa.
 They also retained Rakesh Oram, a player under the U-21 player quota.

 However, the club's new signings did not perform at their best, as they finished the season in 7th position, failing to qualify for the playoffs, with the coach being criticized for overly defensive tactics.
 After the ISL season had concluded, Mumbai City FC also took part in the inaugural edition of the Super Cup.
 They kicked off proceedings smoothly by defeating Indian Arrows by a scoreline reading 2–1 in the qualifier round.
 However, they were defeated by East Bengal FC in the Round of 16.
 On 14 August 2018, The club stated that they and Alexandre Guimarães had parted company by mutual consent.
 This ended the Guimarães Era, with the Brazilian-born Costa Rican manager being with the Islanders since 2016.